-Salient characteristics as given in the brochure illustrated below
+The salient characteristics of the horn, as given in the brochure illustrated below, are:

 A rare thing - Midax horns in their original boxes.
 Thanks to Guy for the pictures.

 When Vox came to design the large AC100 cab in mid 1964, several considerations evidently played a part.
 It had to handle the power, sound good, and be as compact as possible.
 The solution arrived at was effectively a double small-box AC50 cab - two compartments, each with two 12" Celestion silver alnico (T1088) drivers, and one Midax horn.

 The Midaxes, rated at 25W each, were an important part of the circuit: four silver alnicos, with their rated handling of around 17W apiece, would only give 68W, or perhaps with luck, a little more.
 Cathode biased AC80/100s, as their name suggests, when properly set up, produced 80-100W.

 And the horns became even more critical to the AC100 cab (from mid 1965), as later fixed biased amps were made to kick out a true 100W.

 By mid 1965 and into 1966, increasing numbers of 12" speakers with ceramic magnets and greater power handling potential were of course becoming available.
 Vox, however, stuck to the Celestion silver alnicos, and for very good reasons: they are one of the best guitar speakers ever made.
 Their high efficiency tends to render the occasional sharpness of the horns, especially at lower volume levels, less evident.